simonmichael/hledger/hledger/hledger.m4.md

 [ledger: lot dates]:                https://www.ledger-cli.org/3.0/doc/ledger3.html#Lot-dates
 [ledger: lot notes]:                https://www.ledger-cli.org/3.0/doc/ledger3.html#Lot-notes

-Beancount has different [notation][beancount: costs and prices] and [behaviour][beancount: how inventories work]:
+**Beancount** has different [notation][beancount: costs and prices] and [behaviour][beancount: how inventories work]:

 - `@ UNITCOST` and `@@ TOTALCOST`
   - expresses a cost without creating a lot, as in hledger
-  - when buying (augmenting) or selling (reducing) a lot, combined with `{...}`: documents the cost/selling price (not used for transaction balancing)
+  - when buying (acquiring) or selling (disposing of) a lot, combined with `{...}`: documents the cost/selling price (not used for transaction balancing)

 - `{UNITCOST}` and `{{{{TOTALCOST}}}}`
-  - when buying (augmenting), expresses the cost for transaction balancing, and also creates a lot with this cost basis attached
+  - when buying, expresses the cost for transaction balancing, and also creates a lot with this cost basis attached
-  - when selling (reducing),
+  - when selling,
     - selects a lot by its cost basis
     - raises an error if that lot is not present or can not be selected unambiguously (depending on booking method configured)
     - expresses the selling price for transaction balancing